 The District is bordered by Serere district in the Northwest, Ngora in the North, Kumi in the North East, Bukedea, Butebo and Budaka Districts in the east, Kibuku and Kaliro in the south and Namayingo in the west.
 It lies between latitudes 0045’N and 10 05’N and longitudes 33047’E and 34005’E; with an average altitude of 1,050 above sea level.
 The District headquarters are situated in Pallisa Town and the District has a total area of 1,956 km2 (755 sq mi) of which land area is 564 km2 (604 sq mi)

-To serve the people through a coordinated service delivery system which focuses on both National and Local Priorities, for Sustainable development
+To serve the people of the community through a co-ordinated service delivery system that focuses on National & Local Priorities, and promotes sustainable Development of the District.

 i) To identify and collect sufficient revenue to ensure that service deliver standards are met;

 ii) To increase the levels of education and literacy in the district;

 iii) To provide adequate and accessible health services to the people of the district;